Kennedy cousin's murder conviction overturned, new trial ordered

 Moxley was found bludgeoned to death with a golf club, later traced to a set owned by Skakel’s mother, when she and Skakel were both 15 years old.

-The case remained unsolved for more than 20 years.
+The case was unsolved for more than 20 years.
 In 1998, former Los Angeles police detective Mark Fuhrman, known for his role in the O.J.
 Simpson murder case, wrote a book implicating Skakel.

 A grand jury was convened that year, and Skakel was charged in 2000.

-Reporting by Joseph Ax; additional reporting by Dan Whitcomb
+Reporting by Joseph Ax; additional reporting by Dan Whitcomb and Brendan Pierson; Editing by Dan Grebler